BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 class Automaton {
 protected:
-    // This tracks where in the input we are unsigned int currCharIndex = 0;

     // This tracks the number of newLines ('\n') we have read unsigned int newLinesRead = 0;